 Championing Energy Efficiency

-- At Georgia Power contractors have been certified on building science through Building Performance Institute (BPI) training.
+- Georgia Power subsidizes building science certification for qualifying contractors through Building Performance Institute (BPI) training.

-- Gulf Power and Mississippi Power have also been educating students, parents and teachers on the benefits of energy efficiency through innovative programs at middle schools.
+- Gulf Power and Mississippi Power are educating students, parents and teachers on the benefits of energy efficiency through innovative programs at middle schools in northwest Florida and southeast Mississippi.

 Demand Response Programs

 Demand response programs consist of voluntary actions taken by customers for the purpose of adjusting the amount or timing of their energy consumption.
-Demand response helps reduce peak demand or avoid outages when system reliability is endangered.
-As such, demand response programs can be a more cost-effective and efficient alternative to adding generation capabilities to meet peak or occasional spikes in demand.
+Demand response helps reduce peak demand and avoid outages when system reliability is endangered.
+As such, customer-implemented demand response programs can be a more cost-effective and efficient means of managing load versus the appropriation of additional generation capacity to meet peak or occasional spikes in demand.

 Demand response programs help balance supply and demand.
 Methods of engaging customers in demand response efforts include time-of-use pricing, critical peak pricing, real-time pricing and critical peak rebates.
 These pricing strategies provide a financial incentive for customers to shift their usage to off-peak periods.
 Also included are direct load control programs which allow operating companies to cycle air conditioners and water heaters on and off during periods of peak demand in exchange for the financial incentive of lower electric bills.